-Tests of serial correlation, normality and heteroscedasticity on the residuals of the vector error correction models are conducted with the help of Lagrange-multiplier test, Jarque-Beta test, White-heteroscedasticity test respectively.
+Tests of serial correlation, normality and hetroskedasticity on the residuals of the vector error correction models are conducted with the help of Lagrange-multiplier test, Jarque-Beta test, White-heteroskedasticity test respectively.
 From the tests, it was found that the nulls of no serial correlation, normality and constant variance could not be rejected.
+These results are confirmed in the appendix D.